Analysis: Seven things we learned about the Seahawks from the NFL combine

 As Carroll said here, he had never really talked to Jody Allen before Paul Allen’s death in October.

-“Next to none, really,’’ Carroll said of what his interaction was with Jody Allen prior to last fall.
+“Next to none, really,’’ Carroll said of what his interaction was with Jody Allen before last fall.

 He’s had a lot since then, and his comfort with Jody Allen became clear in December when he signed an extension keeping him with the team through 2021.